Introduction

 Cons:

-• It is effective only for large amounts of coffee.
+- It is effective only for large numbers of cups.

-• Most suppliers will use this process when creating branded cups for sale in your store or your product launch.
+- Most suppliers will use this process when creating branded cups for sale in your store or for your product launch.

 Tips to Get the Best Results